adr1enbe4udou1n/blog/content/posts/11-a-beautiful-gitops-day-1/index.md

 <sup>1</sup> Check [this link](https://github.com/hetznercloud/cli#getting-started>) for generating a token
 <sup>2</sup> Check cert-manager documentation to generate the token for supporting DNS provider, [example for Cloudflare](https://cert-manager.io/docs/configuration/acme/dns01/cloudflare/#api-tokens)
 <sup>3</sup> Generate a new SSH key with `ssh-keygen -t ed25519 -C "me@kube.rocks"`
-<sup>4</sup> If your ISP provider doesn't provide static IP, you may need to use a custom VPN, hopefully Hetzner provide a self-hostable [one-click solution](https://github.com/hetznercloud/apps/tree/main/apps/hetzner/wireguard).
+<sup>4</sup> If your ISP doesn't provide static IP, you may need to use a custom VPN, hopefully Hetzner provide a self-hostable [one-click solution](https://github.com/hetznercloud/apps/tree/main/apps/hetzner/wireguard).
 For more enterprise grade solution check [Teleport](https://goteleport.com/), which is not covered by this guide.
 Whatever the solution is, it's essential to have at least one of them for obvious security reasons.

 ### Local tools